How parishes in the Diocese of Shrewsbury welcome enquirers into OCIA, register them with the diocesan team, and prepare for the Rite of Election.

 1. First conversation with the parish priest.

-2. Register the enquirer with education@dioceseofshrewsbury.org.
+2. Register the enquirer using the contact listed below.

 3. Pair with a sponsor.